PeterWarrington/tcplog-module/README.md

 TCPLog is a independent research project for fulfilment of the University of Glasgow Level 4 Honours Computing Science BSc course.

 TCPLog is a project for the logging of Congestion Control state for live TCP connections in the Linux kernel.
-The source code:
+The source code consists of:

 * `tcplog.c`, `tcplog.h` - A kernel module which writes TCPLog formatted log information to a character device file.
 * `scripts/capture_utility.py` - A utility for capturing from the `/dev/tcplog` character device.